Nonparametric Simulation Extrapolation for Measurement Error Models: Nonparametric Simulation Extrapolation

-While variance estimation can be conducted through a bootstrap procedure, this may be undesirable, particularly in a simulated environment, due to a need for nested resampling procedures.
-With the P-SIMEX two additional variance estimation techniques were proposed: one using a modified Jackknife procedure \citep{SIMEX_Jackknife} and one using the asymptotic distribution \citep{SIMEX_Asymptotics}.
+We expect that, using more sophisticated arguments, asymptotic normality could be obtained under weaker forms of differentiability.
+However, it is worth considering the other strong assumption that is being made: that the extrapolant is known and correctly specified.
+This is an assumption shared by other SIMEX estimators \citep{SIMEX,Laplace} but it is quite strong nonetheless.
+In practice, this assumption is the reason that SIMEX is often treated as an approximately consistent technique for the correction of the effects of measurement error, where the use of a suitable extrapolant can reduce bias, even if it does not entirely eliminate it \citep{SIMEX,CarrollBook}.

-Theorem~\ref{thm::asymptotic_distribution} allows for the use of sandwich estimation techniques to establish an estimate of the variance.
-The details are provided in full in \citet{SIMEX_Asymptotics}, however the key result is that asymptotically the variance of $\widehat{\theta}_\text{NP-SIMEX}$ can be estimated by an application of the Delta method to the estimation of the parameters of $\G(\lambda)$.
-To do this, in this context, we require an estimate for $\mathcal{C}_{11} = \cov\left(\Psi_{F}(\Lambda)\right)$, the covariance of the stacked influence curves of the functional representation of our estimator.
-The primary drawback to the use of the asymptotic distribution for variance estimation is that this procedure relies on the functional representation of the estimator, and then requires a specific application of an asymptotic Delta method to derive the form of the sandwich estimator, which then must be programmed itself.
+Variance estimation can be conducted through a bootstrap procedure.
+In certain settings this may be undesirable due to a need for nested resampling procedures.
+With the P-SIMEX two additional variance estimation techniques were proposed: one using a modified SIMEX procedure \citep{SIMEX_Jackknife} and one using the asymptotic distribution \citep{SIMEX_Asymptotics}.
+Theorem~2 allows for the use of sandwich estimation techniques to establish an estimate of the asymptotic variance.
+The details are provided in full in \citet{SIMEX_Asymptotics}.
+To do this we require an estimate for the covariance of the stacked influence curves of the functional representation of the estimator.
 In settings where these representations are common, this result can be useful.
+For other situations, where both bootstrap and the asymptotic distribution are not viable, the techniques proposed by \citet{SIMEX_Jackknife} can be adopted for the NP-SIMEX; this is outlined in the Appendix.